 \section{Experimental Details}

 \paragraph{Training.} \Cref{tab:architecture} provides the details of our architecture and constant hyperparameters. \Cref{tab:training-schedule} lists the training schedule of our models.
-The hyperparameter patterns are what we find along the training process that produce the best FID.
-We suppose it can be put on an automatic schedule, but we leave it to future work.
-When EMA reload is used, it is automatically reloaded after every epoch onward.
-When $D$ reload is used, we manually try a few checkpoints from different epochs and reload only when the training stalls again.
+The hyperparameter patterns are those that we find during training to produce the best FID.
+We expect that they could be placed on an automatic schedule, but we leave it to future work.
+When EMA reload is used, the model is automatically reloaded after every epoch onward.
+When $D$ reload is used, we manually test a few checkpoints from different epochs and reload only when the training stalls again.

 \paragraph{Precision.} We use TF32 precision to match most prior works.
-We notice that some prior works~\citep{wang2025transition,hyun2025scalable} train on BF16, but all adopt modified architectures with the addition of QK-normalization and other changes.
+We notice that some prior works~\citep{wang2025transition,hyun2025scalable} train in BF16, but all adopt modified architectures with the addition of QK-normalization and other changes.
 We also find that QK-normalization is critical for the training stability in BF16~\citep{esser2024scaling}.
 However, we do not see a major throughput improvement on the 256px latent setting with a patch size of 2.
-Therefore, we stick to no architecture modification and TF32.
+Therefore, we stick to the unmodified architecture and TF32.

 \paragraph{Guidance.} Flow-based guidance as discussed in \cref{sec:connection-to-guidance} is used for 1NFE models.
 For multi-step models, we find it is sufficient to only apply guidance on selected target timesteps as indicated in the table.
-We find that multi-step models need a slightly higher guidance scale to get the best FID and are adjusted as such.
+We find that multi-step models need a slightly higher guidance scale to get the best FID and are adjusted accordingly.
 For the deep models, we keep the exact setting as any other 1NFE models.
 When training the classifier, we add affine transforms to data augmentation, and it yields better downstream performance.